fogg-lab/interactive-segmentation/README.md

 3. Use these controls to label the image:
     - Scroll with your mouse to zoom in/out, and right click + drag to pan around in the image.
     - Click on an object to select it for segmentation, or right click on the background to omit it from the segmentation.
     - Use the `Toggle brush` button to switch between brush and click modes.
 The brush mode lets you paint on foreground (positive) and background (negative) selections.
+The `Erase brushstrokes` option erases both foreground and background (invisible) brushstrokes, independent from the click selection layer.
     - Use the `Selection Transparency` (alpha blending coefficient) slider to change the transparency of the selection layer.
     - Press `Show/Hide Mask` to show or hide the resulting segmentation mask.
 #